What’s a young married couple, just starting their lives together, struggling financially, and repeatedly arguing to do? Have a baby, of course.

 During our drive toward Tacoma, somewhere along the Pacific coast — listening to In the Year of 2525 by Garz & Evans — I saw where the sea and the mountains converge and thought that would be an ideal place to live someday, maybe during retirement.

 I might be getting a little ahead of myself.
-I was 21 with a wife and two infants and a career to create.
+I was 21, married, with two infants and a career to create.

 My monthly basic pay (in early 1970) was $372.98, and soon I began receiving tax-free Proficiency Pay of $50 a month.* A sign over our front door read: SSG SWAN.
 Inside was our spacious three-bedroom duplex in base housing, no rent, no utilities.
 As a family of four, our income tax was minimal, and Marty had been doing some babysitting.

-My monthly salary was still well below the $806 median income for civilians, but “free” health care, tax advantages, and living quarters made up for some of the deficit.
+My monthly salary was still well below the $806 median income for civilians, but “free” health care, tax advantages, and living quarters helped offset some of the shortfall.
 Finally, our finances were in decent shape, and we would not be getting any more cars that we couldn’t afford.

 Marty still struggled with the twins.
 A quick way to strain a friendship, we learned, was to have them watch Lisa and Laura for an hour or two.
 But I wasn’t on alert status at Ft.
-Lewis and had more time to help with the girls.
-The Pacific Northwest with the Puget Sound, snow capped or covered Mt.
-Rainier, and rugged forests made for a magnificent year-round spectacle.
+Lewis, so I had more time to help with the girls.
+The Pacific Northwest, with the Puget Sound, snow-capped or covered Mt.
+Rainier, and rugged forests, made for a magnificent year-round spectacle.
 Life was pretty good.

 It wasn’t to last.
 We would be leaving the beautiful Pacific Northwest for another PCS and even farther from Marty’s family.
 A lot farther — 4,309 miles precisely.